JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 Automatically redeems codes on [https://www.gog.com/en/redeem](https://www.gog.com/en/redeem) from Amazon Gaming pages when you click the Redeem On GOG button.

+### Redeem Code on Legacy Games
+Automatically redeems codes on [https://promo.legacygames.com/i-love-finding-cats-and-pups-ce-prime-deal/](https://promo.legacygames.com/i-love-finding-cats-and-pups-ce-prime-deal/) from Amazon Gaming pages when you click the Redeem On Legacy Games button.

 ## Usage

 Once the script is installed and activated, the features will automatically run in the background.
 There's no need for manual intervention.